-The award start date indicated in the award package means that your organization may be reimbursed for any allowable costs incurred on or after this date.
+The award start date indicated on the award package means that your organization may be reimbursed for any allowable costs incurred on or after this date.
 The duration of awards is 24 months.

-Your FY 2022 award number is in the following format: 15JCOPS-22-XX-XXXXX-COPS Office tracks award information based upon this number.
+Your FY 2023 award number is in the following format: 15JCOPS-23-XX-XXXXX-XXXX.
+The COPS Office tracks award information based upon this number.
 Therefore, it is important to have your organization's award number (or your organization's UEI number) readily available when corresponding with the COPS Office.